polina-prokofieva/json-custom-view/Readme.md

 **`hideEmpty`** — hide fields with an empty object and empty arrays as a value.
 Fields could also become empty after hiding inner fields.

-**`isSplitSingleFields`** — if there is only one field in an Object or only one element is in an Array it splits to parents field.
+**`isMergeSingleFields`** — if there is only one field in an Object or only one element is in an Array it merges to parents field.

 **`keysForArrays`** — an abject where keys are names of arrays and values are properties which will be shown as keys for corresponding arrays.